 This document provides an overview of Vehicular Communications (VC) including its definition, types, value, uses, and considerations.
 This document has been prepared to provide background information about VC to WP.29 participants.

-Achieving VC capabilities can benefit from collaboration between policymakers, industry stakeholders, and researchers to deploy and protect relevant communications technologies.
+The advancement of VC capabilities will benefit from collaboration between policymakers, industry stakeholders, and researchers to deploy and protect relevant communications technologies.

 At its 188th session in November 2022, WP.29 requested the Informal Working Group (IWG) on Intelligent Transport Systems (ITS) to perform preparatory activities and to explore the potential role of WP.29 related to VC (see: ECE/TRANS/WP.29/1168 para 19).
 This document is the outcome of those preparatory activities.
 The purpose of this document is to identify potential activities for further consideration at WP.29.

-For simplicity, this document is focussed on the use cases and does not detail communications technologies used or to be used, some of which are already available in markets.
+This document is focussed on the use cases and does not detail communications technologies used or to be used, some of which are already available in markets.

 This document was created by input from WP.29 participants with tremendous support by communications and automotive experts from 5GAA, AAPC, CAR 2 CAR Communication Consortium, CATARC, CLEPA, ERTICO, ETSI, IMMA, OICA, and SAE International.